Zuleyka Rivera: Miss Universe 2006

-Later that evening, Rivera fainted briefly during a press appearance.
+Later that evening, Zuleyka Rivera Mendoza fainted briefly during a press appearance.
 The incident was reportedly attributed to heat exhaustion (from the stage lights) coupled with the weight of the heavy, chained dress she was wearing.

-Rivera was the fifth Puerto Rican to win the title, which makes the island the third most successful entity in the pageant (behind the United States and Venezuela).
-Rivera was the third consecutive delegate from Puerto Rico to make the Top 5 at Miss Universe, after Alba Reyes placed 2nd Runner-Up in 2004 and Cynthia Olavarría placed 1st Runner-Up in 2005.
+Zuleyka Rivera Mendoza was the fifth Puerto Rican to win the title, which makes the island the third most successful entity in the pageant (behind the United States and Venezuela).
+Zuleyka Rivera Mendoza was the third consecutive delegate from Puerto Rico to make the Top 5 at Miss Universe, after Alba Reyes placed 2nd Runner Up in 2004 and Cynthia Olavarría placed 1st Runner Up in 2005.
 She is also the first winner from Puerto Rico to have noticeably mixed (African and Indigenous) heritage features, different from her four predecessors (Marisol Malaret, Deborah Carthy-Deu, Dayanara Torres, and Denise Quiñones) who have distinctly European features.

-Rivera's win came only five years after Denise Quiñones, the most recent winner from Puerto Rico, won the crown.
-As Miss Universe, Rivera represented the Miss Universe Organization, both in the United States and internationally.
+Zuleyka Rivera Mendoza's win came only five years after Denise Quiñones, the most recent winner from Puerto Rico, won the crown.
+As Miss Universe, Zuleyka Rivera Mendoza represented the Miss Universe Organization, both in the United States and internationally.
 She was based in New York City, where she shared an apartment with Tara Conner, Miss USA and Katie Blair, Miss Teen USA 2006.

 At the Miss Universe 2007 pageant she passed her crown to Riyo Mori of Japan in Mexico City, Mexico on May 28, 2007.
 Her Miss Universe's reign with only 10 months is one of the shortest reign in the history of the contest.